zhmcclient/python-zhmcclient/docs/security.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The HMC supports HTTPS at its Web Services API port, i.e. it requires the use of SSL/TLS-based sockets.
-The HMC can be configured to require TLS 1.2, or to tolerate the older SSLv3 protocol in addition.
-Since SSLv3 is considered insecure, it is highly recommended to configure the HMC to require TLS 1.2 and to disable SSLv3 and RC4.
+The HMC can be configured to require particular TLS versions.
+It is recommended to use the highest TLS version, but at least TLS 1.2.
 This can be configured in the HMC task "Customize Console Services".
 See also the :term:`HMC Security` book and Chapter 3 "Invoking API operations" in the :term:`HMC API` book.